The Lonely Palette

 The Lonely Palette is an art history podcast hosted by Tamar Avishai, a lecturer at the Museum of Fine Arts, Boston.
 In each episode, Avishai focuses on a single work of art, explaining its historical context and significance.
 The podcast has been received positively by critics and won several awards.

 Format

 Each episode examines a single work of art.
-Avishai begins with a montage of person on the street interviews with museum-goers at the Museum of Fine Arts reacting the work.
+Avishai begins with a montage of person on the street interviews with museum-goers at the Museum of Fine Arts reacting to the work.
 She then explains its historical context and significance.

 Reception

 The podcast has been received positively and recognized on a number of best-of lists.
 It won The Improper Bostonian's 2018 best podcast award.